whosonfirst/go-whosonfirst-api/README.md

 This writer will generate a new CSV output where each row is the value of the `api.APIPlacesResult` 's `String()` method.

+**Important** : As of this writing that means you'll need to explicitly ask the WOF API for CSV-formatted results by passing in `-param format=csv`.
+In the future, things might be a little more magical and elegant.
+Today they are not...

 ### geojson

 This writer will go out over the network and fetch the source document (from [https://whosonfirst.mapzen.com/data](https://whosonfirst.mapzen.com/data)) for each API result and return a GeoJSON `FeatureCollection` (with all the results).